FAIRmat-NFDI/nexus_definitions/docs/learn/nexus-primer.md

 - a basic understanding how to write a file according to a NeXus standard
 - an idea of how to start writing an NeXus application definition for your domain of research
+- a basic understanding of common NeXus terminology

 Concept of this tutorial: